rsksmart/rif-ui/README.md

 </Web3Provider.Provider >
 ```

-## Example folder
+## Development - Example folder

-If you want to try this library without creating a new project you can clone this repo and follow the next steps:
+A sandbox project is provided in order to test the library or try new features locally without having to release a new version.
+The sandbox project lives at the `example` folder.
+In order to run it, follow the next steps:

 1. At `rif-ui`:

 ```
+npm i
 npm start
 ```

-2. In another terminal:
+2. Wait until it compiles to the `dist` folder.
+Then, in another terminal:

 ```
 cd example/ && npm start